kolkhis/tech-notes/linux/tools/systemd.md

 Systemd services go in the `/etc/systemd/system/` directory.
 These service files contain the instructions and conditions for the service to start.

+The `/usr/lib/systemd/system/` directory also holds system service files (but use `/etc/systemd/system/` when adding new ones).

 An example service file:
 ```ini
 [Unit]